DFKI-NI/arolib/README.md

 - Working group: set of machines participating in the operation

+- Primary machine: types of machines who perform the main work on the field (e.g., harvesters, sprayers, etc.)

+- Service unit: types of machines that assist the primary machines (e.g., overload/transport vehicles)

+- Capacitated machine: machine that contains a bunker to store material.

 ### Documentation

 To generate the documentation for the C++ code, run `doxygen` in the base directory:
 ```
 doxygen Doxyfile
 ```
 The documentation will be generated in the `/docs` subdirectory.
 You can start browsing from `/docs/html/index.html`.